Problems walking your dog?

 You've heard me tell this to people on the show time and time again.
 This simple tip can save you a lot of headache.
 Flexi-leashes and other longer leashes make it harder for you to communicate with your dog and easier for her to go wherever she wants.
 But, don't forget, it's also important to keep the dog leash loose.
 If you make a correction following a problem behavior, it should be quick, and then the dog leash should be returned to the relaxed state.

 3. Position the dog collar at the top of the neck.

 If you've ever seen a sledding dog, you'll notice that the harness is around the lower part of the dog's neck, near the shoulders.
 Why?
 This is where the dog's pulling power is located.
 You're actually helping your dog to pull you around if you have the collar placed there.
 Instead, position it on the upper neck, which is the most sensitive area.
-If you're having trouble keeping the collar in the correct spot, check out my Illusion collar, which is designed to keep the collar from slipping.
+If you're having trouble keeping the collar in the correct spot, check out my Pack Leader Collar, which is designed to keep the collar from slipping.

 4. Film the dog walk.